Multiplayer online battle arena: Origins

 the MOBA genre.
-It used a similar formula, where each player controls a single command unit in one of two opposing sides on a battlefield.
+It uses a similar formula, where each player controls a single command unit in one of two opposing sides on a battlefield.
 Herzog Zwei's influence is apparent in several later MOBA games such as Guilty Gear 2: Overture (2007) and AirMech (2012).
+Herzog Zwei was also cited as an inspiration to the developers of Warcraft and Starcraft.

-In 1998, Future Cop: LAPD featured a strategic "Precinct Assault" mode similar to Herzog Zwei in which the players could actively fight alongside generated non-player units.
+1998's Future Cop: LAPD has a strategic "Precinct Assault" mode similar to Herzog Zwei in which players can actively fight alongside generated non-player units.